decentrawise/tagus/readme.md

 * Interesting workflow that makes sure that everyone is incentivized to behave in the best way possible
 * Guaranty that the product/service is received and the price paid or otherwise penalizations for the infringing part apply

-### workflow
+### Workflow

 #### Transaction
-* Publish - Provider publishes his offers to the platform:
+1. Publish - Provider publishes his offers to the platform:
     * Offer:
         * Location:
             * Latitude